-Finally, observe that the number of cells of $\SPM_q$ visited by $e_{pv}$ corresponds to the number of faces of \S intersected by the curve representing the trajectory of $e_{pv}$.
-Since $e_{pv}$ moves monotonically, this curve is $t,\lambda$-monotone.
+As $p$ moves, the extension segment $E_{pv}$ rotates around $v$, and thus the point $e_{pv}$ moves monotonically along the boundary of $P$.
+That is, $e_{pv}$ traces a $t,\lambda$-monotone curve through \S (i.e. any line parallel to the $t$-axis or $\lambda$-axis intersects it in at most a single connected region).
 It follows that the total number of intersections with the red edges is $O(m)$.
-The edges in the trajectory of $e_{pv}$ as well as the blue edges are curves of low algebraic degree, hence a pair of such curves intersect only $O(1)$ times.
-Moreover, using that every strip between two consecutive red edges contains at most two blue edges, that we have at most $O(m)$ such strips, and that $e_{pv}$ has complexity $O(m)$ it follows that the total number of intersections between the trajectory of $e_{pv}$ and the blue edges is only $O(m)$ in total.
+We further split each horizontal strip (defined by the red edges of \S) at vertices of the curve traced by $e_{pv}$.
+Since this curve has complexity $O(m)$, the total number of strips remains $O(m)$.
+Each such strip is (still) crossed by at most two blue edges.
+The edges in the trajectory of $e_{pv}$ as well as those blue edges are curves of constant algebraic degree.
+Hence a pair of such curves intersect only $O(1)$ times, and thus every strip contributes at most a constant number of intersections.
+Since we have $O(m)$ strips, we thus also get at most $O(m)$ intersections.
 The lemma follows. \end{proof}